-One of the most important benefits of reflexology therapy is its ability to bring the body into a deep state of relaxation - which counteracts the effects of stress.
+One of the most important benefits of reflexology therapy is its ability to bring the body into a deep state of 'rest and repair', allowing the body to release tension and counteract the negative effects of stress.

-What you may not know is that there are reflex points all over the feet that correlate with every part, gland and organ in the body.
+There are over 7,000 nerve endings in each foot, as well as reflex points all over the feet that correlate with every part, gland and organ in the body.
 Yes, our feet are amazing and complex!

 A reflex is an involuntary, or automatic, action that your body does in response to stimulation - without you even having to think about it.
 To understand this, you might think of the way your leg kicks when the doctor taps your knee with that little rubber hammer.

-During a reflexology treatment, the therapist uses precise finger and thumb techniques to apply firm, but gentle pressure to these reflex points all over the feet and provide stimulation to other areas all throughout the body.
+During a reflexology session, the therapist uses precise hand, finger and thumb techniques to apply firm, but gentle pressure to the reflex points all over the feet and provide stimulation to other parts, glands and organs all throughout the body.